 During the reporting period, while the war in Ukraine persisted, concerns around its impact on the global economy largely faded.
-Emerging markets investors navigated through uncertainty and elevated volatility, fearing recession as the Purchasing Managers' Index dipped in late 2022 and regaining optimism as activity recovered in 2023.
-Services demand strengthened dramatically while manufacturing activity expanded to a lesser degree.
+Investors navigated through uncertainty and elevated volatility, fearing recession as the global Purchasing Managers' Index dipped in late 2022 and regaining optimism as activity recovered in 2023.
+However, services demand strengthened dramatically while manufacturing remained slightly contractionary.
 Overall, weaker demand for goods led to most commodity prices falling as disinflationary forces asserted themselves in many parts of the world.
 Still, official inflation measures remained high relative to both historical averages and central banks' targets, with most central banks remaining vigilant and in a tightening mode.
 The U.S. Federal Reserve rapidly raised the federal funds target rate during the reporting period for a total increase of 4.25%.
-The U.S. dollar initially soared as a result but eventually declined on slower inflation data, closing only slightly stronger by the end of the period.
+The U.S. dollar initially soared as a result but eventually declined on slower inflation data, closing only slightly stronger by the end of the reporting period.
+Due to Europe generally having a higher beta to global economic growth, the region faced more pressure in the immediate aftermath of Russia's invasion of Ukraine as raw material shortages, energy constraints, higher yields, and China's Covid situation increased the risk of demand downfall and a global recession.
+However, mild winter weather, falling energy prices, and normalizing supply chains helped to ease inflation.
+Services activity initially slowed but later staged a strong rebound into expansionary territory while manufacturing weakened throughout the reporting period.
+China's earlier-than-expected economic reopening boosted sentiment for luxury goods and construction materials, though a persistently weak Chinese property market eventually caused a reversal in the latter.